usethesource/rascal/src/org/rascalmpl/courses/RunTimeErrors/RuntimeExceptions/InvalidUseOfTime/InvalidUseOfTime.md

+---
-# Invalid Use Of Time
+title: Invalid Use Of Time
+---

 .Synopsis
 Invalid use of a time value at runtime